madewhere/madewhere.co/content/faq.md

 ### Do you review things on this site?

-(from the editor) No, although that sounds like a fun job.
-If we were to start doing reviews, I think that'd be a good topic for a different website.
+No, we don't do reviews.
+Although that sounds like fun, that would be a topic for another site.
+We hope this site becomes a repository for information about brands and their manufacturing practices, not individual product reviews.

 ## The Brands we List